used PowerMac G4 systems

 Make sure you absolutely and solidly have a backup of all data before starting.

 If you call with an OSX related question, please do us the courtesy of dialing on your dime.
-We are always happy to help, but please use the tech support 901-591-1548 number.
-We do not provide free support for systems user upgraded to OSX and ask that you use our toll free line for orders.
+We are always happy to help, but please use the tech support 1-405-601-5301 number.

 How much ram and hard drive do I need?: